How to get Early Entry Offers in Queensland?

 • Documents are typically submitted around late October and offers are released in early November.
 Specific dates for JCU’s early offer dates are yet to be confirmed.
 For more information, visit JCU Early Offer Program.

-What do universities look for in applicants?
+What do Universities look for in applicants?

 A strong academic record is important but is not the only thing universities look for.
 To stand out in early offer applications, consider doing the following: